 - Track 11-5Risks Involved in Sports

 A diagnostic test in cardiology is yet another type of monitoring the function and knowing the electrical activity of the heart muscle in the body.
-This type of tests use devices that help in monitoring the various vitals of the heart muscle, in this various equipments like sphygmomanometer, stethoscope help in knowing the blood pressure and also if there are any disorders caused in the heart muscle or its functioning.
-In equipment such as Electrocardiogram the electrical activity of the heart can be monitored and through its resultant waveform in the P, Q, R, S manner the activity of the heart muscle can be understood.
+This type of tests uses devices that help in monitoring the various vitals of the heart, in this various equipment like sphygmomanometer, stethoscope help in knowing the blood pressure and if there are any disorders caused in the heart or in its functioning.
+In equipment such as Electrocardiogram the electrical activity of the heart can be monitored and through its resultant waveform in the P, Q, R, S manner the activity of the heart can be understood.
 Thus diagnostic methodology is an innovative field where improvements can be made for better precision and accuracy of the devices.